What Ocasio-Cortez's Green New Deal Should Really Look Like

 -The ocean is becoming choked with garbage patches, a half dozen so far, which wreak havoc on ocean life.
 The largest, the Great Pacific Garbage Patch, is twice the size of Texas.
 We are all familiar with the heartbreaking pictures of turtles, fish, and other sea life suffocating slowly from being entrapped in plastic beer can yokes or other plastics.

 - The ocean's fisheries are declining and being over-fished to the point where scientists are predicting that this will be the last generation to enjoy wild-caught fish from the ocean.

 - It is no longer safe to eat the fish we catch from US freshwater waterways, due to elevated levels of mercury and POPs (persistent organic pollutants) detectable in every species of fish in every state, including Alaska.
 State agencies now issue routine warnings on what is relatively safe to eat at any given time.
 The pleasure of simply fishing and eating what you catch, without worry, is over.
 The prime cause of mercury pollution in the environment is reliance on coal-fired power plants, which release tons of mercury into the air and waterways every year.

 - Despite improvements over recent decades, air pollution in the US from industry and automobiles is still a problem, with research cited in Time estimating that air pollution leads to more than three million deaths annually.

-These trends alone would be a full plate for any Green New Deal program, even apart from any focus on global warming based on the belief that present warming is greatly exacerbated by man.
+These trends alone would be a full plate for any Green New Deal program.
 Reducing fossil fuel use drastically would positively impact some if not all of these worrisome trends.